 The Office of RTCYPP

-The Office of RTCYPP aims to foster knowledge, nurture respect and understanding, and to build trust between the communities in Cyprus, with the initiatives; “Know Your Neighbour: Respect One Another” – which promotes awareness and respect for the different commemorated feast by the religious communities in Cyprus; RTCYPP Round Table for Human Rights – which encourage dialogue on freedom of religion between faith communities and civil society; together with a clear communication output on social media and website.
+The Office of RTCYPP aims to foster knowledge, nurture respect and understanding, and to build trust between the communities in Cyprus, with the initiatives; “Know Your Neighbour: Respect One Another” – which promotes awareness and respect for the different commemorated feast by the religious communities in Cyprus; RTCYPP Round Table for Human Rights – which encourage dialogue on freedom of religion between faith communities and civil society.